Anthropology

 Archaeology

-The dissertation prospectus should normally be written and defended in the third year, and must be defended no later than the end of the seventh enrolled semester.
+The dissertation prospectus should normally be written and defended in the third year, and must be defended no later than the end of the seventh enrolled term.
 A dissertation topic is developed through consultations between the student, the principal advisor(s), and other appropriate scholars.
 The dissertation prospectus consists of a proposal that describes the question/hypothesis to be investigated in the dissertation, the methods that will be employed to address that question/hypothesis, and the plan of research on which the dissertation will be based.
 It should include a statement of the problem(s) and topic(s) to be addressed and should relate to how the student intends to address them.
 The prospectus normally should be no longer than 20 double-spaced typewritten pages of text and should include relevant visual and bibliographic materials and details on possible funding sources.
 With the approval of the student’s advisor, the prospectus may be produced in the form of a proposal to the National Science Foundation for a doctoral dissertation improvement grant (DDIG).

 The student must circulate the prospectus to the archaeology program faculty at least two weeks before the prospectus examination.
 The examining committee shall consist of at least three members: the student’s advisor(s), one other member of the archaeology faculty, and a third member who may come from outside of the anthropology department or outside of Harvard University.
 The chair of the examining committee must be a member of the archaeology program and is ordinarily one of the student’s advisor(s).